In 2021, Governor Tim Walz enacted legislation that directed the following:

 Our Tribal Liaison

-”Our agency and the four tribal nations, within our service area, are strengthening our inter-governmental relationships to maximize economic development in northeastern Minnesota,” said Commissioner Mark Phillips, Iron Range Resources & Rehabilitation.
-“We are very pleased to welcome Billie Isham to our team as our Tribal Liaison and are confident in her abilities to enhance our relationships with the region’s American Indian tribes.
+”Our agency and the four tribal nations, within our service area, are strengthening our inter-governmental relationships to maximize economic development in northeastern Minnesota,” said Commissioner Ida Rukavina, Iron Range Resources & Rehabilitation.
+“We are very pleased Billie Isham serves in the position as Tribal Liaison and are confident in her abilities to enhance our relationships with the region’s American Indian tribes.
 Together we can accomplish economic and quality of life projects that positively impact the Native American people living and working in our service area.”

-As the new Tribal Liaison at Iron Range Resources & Rehabilitation, Billie Isham, a member of the Bois Forte Band of Chippewa, will support government-to-government relations between the agency and the four Native American tribal nations located within the agency’s service area: Bois Forte, Grand Portage, and portions of Leech Lake and Fond Du Lac.
+As the new Tribal Liaison at Iron Range Resources & Rehabilitation, Billie Isham, a member of the Bois Forte Band of Chippewa, will support government-to-government relations between the agency and the four Native American tribal nations located within the agency’s service area: Grand Portage, and portions of Bois Forte, Fond Du Lac and Leech Lake.

 Each of the four tribes are separate sovereign nations, and each has an independent relationship with the United States and the State of Minnesota.
 Isham will foster the agency’s relationship with tribal nations, including tribal partnerships related to economic development projects that impact infrastructure, broadband, child care, business and community development, tourism and recreational trails located within or near tribal lands.